 Club run – All standards – meet at 09.30 prompt in David Lloyd reception, max 1 hour (we mix up runs with Interval sessions, hills or a handicap run).
 More info click here Led by Martin

-Early evening runs – Meet at 18:00 at entrance barriers to David Lloyd, both the runs are for 40 to 45 minutes, with;
+Early evening runs – Meet at 18:00 at entrance barriers to David Lloyd, both the Step Up and Social runs are for 40 to 45 minutes, with;

 Social run – led by Neil and Steph pace for those quicker than 11 minute mile

-Track Night – We have track evenings at Stantonbury Track, led by Spencer, meet at 18:45.
-For members £1 per session and £3 for non Redway Runner members to cover track fees – this in not every week check our events page for dates, click here
+Track Night – We have track evenings at Stantonbury Track, led by Doug and Kevin, meet at 18:15.
+For members £1 per session and £3 for non Redway Runner members to cover track fees.

 Step Up run A step up run led by Debbie that does a loop back run about 45 minutes and an easier pace from David Lloyd reception.

-At 19.00 we have 3 runs meeting at the barriers to David Lloyd.
+At 19.00 we have a number of runs meeting at the barriers to David Lloyd.

 Club run 10 miles, pace between 8 and 9 minute miles, meet David Lloyd reception at 09.30.
 Led by Martin